JayKickliter/IPPDSP.jl/README.md

 ( IPP64fc,  :IPP32fc )
 ```

-Both single-rate and multirate `FIRFilter` objects maintains state, allowing for stream processing.
+Both single-rate and multirate `FIRFilter` objects maintain state, allowing for stream processing.
 As a matter of fact, intel has depreciated one-off FIR filter functions, requiring you to create a filter state.
 Although I haven't yet, I will implement a stateless fire-and-forget `filt( taps, signal )` function to quickly filter some data (TODO: don't forget this).

 Back to stateful filtering, here's a typical scenerio: